THC-QA/sfia_project_2/README.md

 10. Fork a copy of this repository, and edit the jenkinsfile to reflect your naming conventions for nodes.
 In the default version of this project, the nodes are expected to be named 'manager-node' and 'worker-node'.
 11. Using the guide found [here](https://embeddedartistry.com/blog/2017/12/21/jenkins-kick-off-a-ci-build-with-github-push-notifications/) configure your copy of the repository to allow webhooks.
 12. Completing the procedure, use the guide found [here](https://dzone.com/articles/adding-a-github-webhook-in-your-jenkins-pipeline) to add the webhook to your Jenkins server.
 13. Configure the firewall rules to match those found in the [security](#security) section of this README.
+Of particular importance are the Docker Swarm required ports, listed here for ease of use: TCP 2376, 2377, and 7946 _as well as_ UDP 4789, and 7946.
+Don't forget the double assignment of 7946 as _both_ TCP and UDP.
 14. Push your project, triggering a first build, which will fail.
 This is intended.
 15. SSH back to the Jenkins server and create two files in the cloned repository: api.env, and inventory.cfg
 16. The contents of the api.env file should be filled with the following environment variables: SECRETKEY, MYSQLHOST, MYSQLUSER, MYSQLPASSWORD, and MYSQLDB.
 These should be configured to allow access to your SQL server instance.
 No quotation marks are required, but no spaces are allowed.
 As an example `MYSECRETKEY=thisisanexamplesecretkey`, note the lack of spaces.